 QOAM stands for Quality Open Access Market.

 The price-performance ratio (‘value for money’) varies greatly for open access journals.
-QOAM aims at offering authors, academic institutions and research funders a better insight in these differences.
+QOAM aims to offer authors, academic institutions and research funders a better insight in these differences.
 Bringing this information together in one place stimulates a quality-of-service-based ‘market’ for open access journals, in which they, and their publishers, must compete for the choice of authors and the preference of funders.

 Quality in QOAM stands for the quality of the service a journal delivers to its authors.
 The added value of the peer review and the responsiveness of the editors are the key aspects.
 The score card for these aspects also includes a free text box for additional comments.
 The scores come from academic authors.
-Publishers may use a light weight procedure to invite their authors in batches to score their journals.
+QOAM has developed a simple tool for publishers to invite their authors in batches to score their journals.

 Prices – for journals that do levy Article Processing Charges (APCs) – are very dynamic at the moment, ranging from no fee to 5000 €/$/£ or more per article.
 QOAM collects: